How Does a Graphics Tablet Work? A Complete Guide 2023

 EMR styluses use electromagnetic induction to detect contact with the tablet surface, giving users greater precision when drawing and creating digital artwork.

-Out of the three types available, the EMR type is generally the most popular due to its superior performance and accuracy compared to other types of the stylus.
+Out of the three types available, the EMR type is generally the most popular due to its superior performance and accuracy compared to other types of stylus.
 It also offers greater durability since there is no need for a battery replacement or charging process.

 A grid of parallel wires on the tablet responds to the stylus hovering above it, so users can control their cursor precisely.